Takeaways from the case of WikiLeaks founder Julian Assange

 Assange is expected to fight extradition to the U.S., a process that could stretch out for years.

-He has a top-notch legal team, many devoted supporters and the legal issues in the U.S. case are likely to be uniquely complex.
+He has a top-notch legal team, many devoted supporters and the legal issues in the U.S. case may prove complex.

 Assuming he is eventually brought to the U.S., Assange would face charges in the Eastern District of Virginia, just outside Washington.
-The office has considerable experience in national security prosecutions involving accused terrorists and spies and other high-matters, like the case against former Trump campaign chairman Paul Manafort.
+The office has considerable experience in national security prosecutions involving accused terrorists and spies and other high-profile matters, like the case against former Trump campaign chairman Paul Manafort.

-Ecuador’s president, Lenin Moreno, said he had secured a guarantee from the United Kingdom that Assange would not be extradited to a country where he could face a death penalty.
+Ecuador’s president, Lenin Moreno, said he had secured a guarantee from the United Kingdom that Assange wouldn’t be extradited to a country where he could face a death penalty.
 That’s likely a reassurance to Assange’s supporters, but the charge he currently faces carries just a five-year maximum penalty.

+The Espionage Act can carry the death penalty for people who deliver national defense information to foreign nations, but that charge was not brought against Assange in the current indictment.

 CONNECTION TO MUELLER’S RUSSIA INVESTIGATION